A Beginner's Guide on Making the Switch to Plastic-Free

 When it comes to clothing, it can be challenging to find companies that aren't adding new plastic to the environment.

-It is a good thing that most sustainable businesses are mindful of their impact on the environment by using plastic-free fabrics, repurposing clothing, and even reducing the amount of plastics in the environment.
+Alternatives: It is good that most sustainable businesses are mindful of their impact on the environment by using plastic-free fabrics, repurposing clothing, and even reducing the amount of plastics in the environment.

 Brands are also making use of new types of biodegradable materials, like bamboo, rayon, modal, canvas, hemp, and linen.